CKBDAO/ckb-dao-v2/docs/qa-and-discussion.md

  ## Representative Requirements

  **Q: Should representatives undergo KYC or lock up stake?**
  **A:** KYC can be strongly recommended using privacy-preserving services but not mandatory.
-Requiring a CKB stake adds complexity and may deter qualified candidates, so it is not required.
+Requiring a CKB stake adds complexity with little to no benefit and may deter qualified candidates, so it is not required.

  **Q: How should abstentions and non-votes be handled?**
- **A:** Maintain an “Abstain” option and add “Absent” for non-participation.
-Track vote rationale and publish representative voting statistics for accountability.
+ **A:** Maintain an "Abstain" option and add "Absent" for non-participation.
+Representative voting statistics and history will be fully available for accountability.

  ## Proposal Submission

  **Q: Is a 100k CKB fee too high?
 How to set a fair barrier?**
- **A:** Implement a modest “waste-of-time” fee pegged to a USD equivalent, refundable under defined criteria.
+ **A:** Implement a modest "waste-of-time" fee pegged to a USD equivalent, refundable under defined criteria.
 Provide waivers or sponsorship for applicants in disadvantaged regions.

  ## Voting Power and Token Types